igrishaev/dos-and-donts/README.md

 - Don't use vanilla Javascript.
 Use such modern technologies as ClojureScript, TypeScrip or Elm to develop without a pain in the ass.
-Consider JS as necessary evil needed under the hood.
+Consider JS as necessary evil needed under the hood to ship your application.

 - Don't make SAPs (single page applications).
 Usually they work poorly, the layout leaks, you cannot open a link in a new window what is breaking W3C